Fantasy Football DE

 In most cases, using an early round pick on a defensive end is not worth it.
 Their sack numbers are impressive, but tackles are far too valuable in an IDP league.
 An early pick is better spent on a linebacker or safety.
 If you are set on taking one, draft the ends with the highest tackle numbers in previous years.

 With defensive ends, it is also better to focus on high upside guys in later rounds.
-Outside of the obvious top defensive ends like JJ Watt, Joey Bosa, and Danielle Hunter, look to take a rookie such as Nick Bosa or Clelin Ferrell, both top 5 picks in this past year's draft.
+Outside of the obvious top defensive ends like TJ Watt, Joey Bosa, and Danielle Hunter, look to take rookies or up-and-coming players.